 I am currently the Royal Air Force Museum’s resident Aviation Historian.
 This role exists to promote and co-ordinate research at the RAF Museum.
 Key duties include the development, co-ordination and administration of research opportunities and programmes, internal and external, at the RAF Museum.
 The maintenance of a strong research profile by undertaking original research and oversee preparation of material for publication.
 To support the RAF Museum Research Board, and provide historical consultancy for exhibitions and media at the RAF Museum.

-I am a PhD candidate at the Centre for War Studies at the University of Birmingham, UK.
-I am currently writing a thesis entitled ‘The Forgotten Career of Air Chief Marshal Leadership Development, Succession Planning and Promotion in the inter-war Royal Air Force’ under the supervision of Air Commodore (ret’d) Dr Peter Gray and Professor Gary Sheffield.
+Additionally, I am a PhD candidate at the Centre for War Studies at the University of Birmingham, UK.
+I am currently writing a thesis entitled ‘The Forgotten Career of Air Chief Marshal Leadership Development, Succession Planning and Promotion in the inter-war Royal Air Force’ under the supervision of Air Commodore (ret’d) Dr Peter Gray.

-My expertise lies in Air Power History, Theory and Doctrine, British Military History of the 19th and 20th Century, Leadership, Command and Morale, Military Innovation, Strategic and Organisational Culture.
-I currently hold a bursary from the RAF Museum to support my studies.
-In 2011, I received the Royal Aeronautical Society’s Aerospace Speakers Travel Grant and I was a West Point Fellow in Military History at the United States Military Academy.
+My expertise lies in Air Power History, Theory and Doctrine, Leadership, Command and Morale, Military Innovation, Military Culture and the history of Professional Military Education.
+In 2011, I was appointed a West Point Fellow in Military History at the United States Military Academy.

 I am a member of the Centre for War Studies, Society for Military History, British Commission for Military History, Royal Aeronautical Society, Royal Air Force Historical Society, Navy Records Society and the Society for Army Historical Research.
 Additionally I am the convener of the The Second World War Military Operations Research Group.